flowroute/flowroute-numbers-php/README.md

 ### PurchasablePhoneNumbersController<a name=purchaseno></a>

-The Purchasable Phone Numbers Controller contains all of the methods necessary to search through Flowroute's phone number inventory.
+The PurchasablePhoneNumbers Controller supports all of the methods necessary to search through Flowroute's phone number inventory.
 Methods must be added to a PHP file and that file run from a command line.
 For example, you can create a **purchase.php** file contains the following information:

 	<?php